Lacing Tricks for Hiking Boots

 Tying the bow

-The loops of good bow will sit straight across your boot, neatly balanced.
+The loops of a good bow will sit straight across your boot, neatly balanced.
 If you find yours tend to twist or point along your foot, your bow is significantly more likely to come undone as you walk.

 A hiking boot tied with a good, solid bow.